sgost/contentconcepts-data/services/proposal_editing.md

   ]
 }
 editingHighlights: {
-  title: "Highlights of our Proposal editing services",
+  title: "Highlights of our Proposal Editing service",
   highlights: [
     {
       id: 1,